RuFeeOh/EZ-Analyze-Repository/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Ranges of Exceedance Fraction
+<5%
+5-20%
+20+%

+Gameify these ranges to help learn how the plants are faring